lterlemez/Excel-VBA--statistik/VBA_Statistics/README.md

 ***Figure 1:*** *Form design for the macro*

-Designed using 3 refedits, 5 labels, 1 combobox, 1 textbox, 1 checkbox and 1 button objects.
+Designed using 3 refedits (as series name range, input range and output range respectively), 5 labels, 1 combobox, 1 textbox, 1 checkbox and 1 button objects.

 ```vba
 '=============================================================================================